 I realised that my mix of emotions upon returning from Iran centred around me willing for the emergence of this tipping point.
 I felt confused and saddened for my friends living within enforced boundaries that detracted from the more liberal days of old Persia; and delight at those who pushed them in order to remain happy and make the best of a bad situation (through fashions, outspoken voices and mixing freely).

 I felt overwhelmed by the abundance of images and propaganda of Ayatollah Khomeini who led the revolution in 1979, alongside the glorification of war martyrs.
-Yet, I felt hope upon hearing that anti-American slogans are soon to be pulled down, and that anti-western sentiments are not as strong as they once were.
+Yet, I felt hope upon hearing those anti-American slogans are soon to be pulled down, and that anti-western sentiment is not as strong as it once was.
 I felt happy that there was still a touch of the mysteries of Ancient Persia in the air, especially in those remnants of the Persian Empire which still poke through.

 It summed up how I felt about Iran – that the once glorious traditions and wonders of the old civilisation of ancient Persia (the biggest the world has ever seen) will one day really break through the dark cloak of a repressive regime and be even more alive than they already are.

 Travel to Iran remembering that the people are not always representative of their government.